Mother cries for help as three daughters go blind

-Blindness of three daughters has transformed a mother’s life into a daily nightmare.
+A mother's life has turned into an endless nightmare after her three daughters went blind.

-Agnes Kaburo’s three daughters who were born healthy and with good eyesight developed complications and gradually rendered them blind.
+Born healthy and with good eyesight, Agnes Kaburo’s three daughters developed complications that gradually rendered Pamela Kendi, Jennifer Kalayu and Linnet Kimathi blind.

 ALSO READ: IGAD treaty set to open up more markets

-What started as mere itchiness of the eyes in her children eventually led to blindness.

-Pamela Kendi’s eye problem started as sporadic itches but grew worse over the years culminating in total blindness.
+Pamela Kendi’s eye problem started with itching that grew worse over the years culminating in total blindness.

-A tearful Kendi, 17, says she was in Class Six at Lailuba primary in Tigania West when she experienced the initial itches, and at first dismissed it as ‘normal’.
+A tearful Kendi, 17, says she was in Class Six at Lailuba Primary School in Tigania West when she experienced the initial itches and at first dismissed them as normal.

-“But I noticed that whereas in the past I could clearly see what was written on the blackboard from the back, the letters becoming blurred,” said Kendi, seated with her mother and sisters outside three huts made of thin sticks and earth.
+“But I noticed that whereas in the past I could clearly see what was written on the blackboard from the back, the letters were becoming blurred,” said Kendi, seated with her mother and sisters outside their mud and wattle huts.

-“I had been sitting at the back but to see the letters on the board clearly the teacher moved me to the front.
+“I used to sit at the back of the classroom but in order to see the letters on the board clearly, the teacher moved me to the front.
 At some point in 2011 the left eye lost sight, followed by the other soon after,” she said.

 Locals contributed some money to take her to Kambi ya Juu Integrated School in neighbouring Isiolo County, after which she was transferred to St Lucy Centre for the Blind (Igoji).

-Ms Kaburo who is in her 50s says she had taken her daughter to a clinic and was told a blocked vein in eye parts had led to the blindness.
+Ms Kaburo who is in her 50s says she had taken her daughter to a clinic and was told a blocked vein had led to the blindness.

 ALSO READ: Why Consolidated Bank needs cash as privatisation beckons